-- Send specimens in sterile containers - Take specimens that are representative of the disease process. - An adequate quantity of material should be obtained for complete examination (refer to HMDC request form for required volumes) - · Sample tubes must not be opened following blood collection or used for any testing prior to being sent - Sample tubes must be stored at room temperature or + 2 to +8 °C before transport. - Samples MUST be labelled, dated and signed by the person taking the sample.
+- Send specimens in sterile containers - Take specimens that are representative of the disease process. - An adequate quantity of material should be obtained for complete examination (refer to SE-HMDS request form for required volumes) - Sample tubes must not be opened following blood collection or used for any testing prior to being sent - Sample tubes must be stored at ambient temp.
+(15°C to 25°C) avoid extremes of temperature before transport. - Samples MUST be labelled, dated and signed by the person taking the sample. - Skin samples sent for WGS MUST be supplied in sterile saline and transported to the laboratory urgently.